nfet/antonio-lagnada-resume/index.md

 # MOST RECENT EXPERIENCE

-### SENIOR SOFTWARE ENGINEER, EXPEDIA PARTNER SERVICES, BELLEVUE, WA (Jun 2013 to May 2021)
+### SENIOR SOFTWARE ENGINEER, EXPEDIA GROUP, SEATTLE, WA (Jun 2013 to May 2021)

-### Partner Loyalty (Apr 2019 to May 2021)
+### EG Loyalty (Apr 2019 to May 2021)

-An senior member of multiple pods responsible for the architecture, design, development and support of Partner Loyalty Platform enabling travel to Expedia Partners.
+An senior member of multiple pods responsible for the architecture, design, development and support of EG Loyalty enabling travel to Expedia Partners.

 Activities:

-- Senior member and architect in collaboration with various groups and business product owners
+- Pod leader and Senior member and architect in collaboration with various groups and business product owners
-- Influence teams across in building the partner loyalty travel platform
+- Influence pod and teams across in building the partner loyalty travel platform
 - Mentor peers on the team and help build effective agile, test-driven, and clean-coding practices
 - Work closely with principal engineers for architectural reviews and sign-off

-### Private Label Sites (Sep 2017 to Apr 2019)
+### Partner Services / Private Label Sites (Sep 2017 to Apr 2019)

 A senior member of a team responsible for the architecture and design several projects including but not limited to: